 Office of the Registrar

 Diplomas for graduates are ordered after degrees have been verified and posted each term.
 Once ordered, the diplomas take 3-5 weeks to ship from the publisher.
-The Enrollment Services Center will be provided with the order date and expected time of arrival.
+The One-Stop Service Center will be provided with the order date and expected time of arrival.
 Upon their arrival, diplomas for graduates are mailed to the Diploma Mailing Address provided by each student on the Application for Graduation.
-Should students need to change this address for any reason, they may do so via their Student Center, or through the Enrollment Services Center (ADM 230).
+Should students need to change this address for any reason, they may do so via their Student Center, or through the One-Stop Service Center (STE 230).
 Any changes should be made as soon as possible to ensure they are received prior to diplomas being mailed.